wfjm/w11/tools/oskit/u5ed_rk/README.md

-## Notes on oskit: Unix V5 system on RK05 volumes
+## Notes on oskit: Unix 5th Edition system on RK05 volumes

 ### General remarks
 See notes in [w11a_os_guide.md](../../../doc/w11a_os_guide.md) on